ory/docs/docs/hydra/jwks.md

 ## Auto-generated JWKs

-Hydra generates a couple of JSON Web Keys in order to operate correctly:
+Hydra generates a couple of JSON Web Keys in order to operate:

 - `http://localhost:4445/keys/hydra.openid.id-token`: A RSA public/private key
   pair for signing and validating OpenID Connect ID Tokens.